How to Prepare for Anal: The Beginner’s Guide

 Insert the nozzle and squeeze the bulb once you find a comfortable position, such as sitting on the toilet, lying on your side, or squatting in the tub or over a towel.

-Once you have squeezed the water into your anus, hold the water inside for 10 to 15 seconds, and then release it.
+Once you have squeezed the water into your anus, hold it inside for 10 to 15 seconds, then release it.
 You can repeat this step a few times if you like.

 Once you have done enough rounds (totally up to you how many times), you should immediately clean the nozzle and bulb with a body-safe soap.
 Let the douche dry, and then store it away.